 We enjoy sport, with the Australian Football League (AFL) being the most popular professional sport to watch during winter in Melbourne.
-Games are played each weekend.
+Games are played each weekend during the season.
 During summer, we enjoy cricket both international and domestic competitions, tennis and swimming.
 Soccer, basketball, netball and baseball are also played across the country.